Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 >
 > "Oh, some give up _prematurely_, but the feeling is there, I assure you."
 >
 > "Well, in that case, why bother protecting _them_?"
-He looked to the refugee camps. "**Why not** let people do **whatever**?"
+He nudged at the refugee camps. "**Why not** let people do **whatever**?"
 >
 > "_To remind myself._ I must never forget what kind of beings humans are."
 >
 > "Is that what helping _me was, too?_"
 >
 > "Hmph..."
-He turned his head and looked at the sky, "_A long time ago, I seemed to recall seeing a very similar scene._"
+He looked up at the sky, thought for quite a long time, answered, "_A long time ago, I seemed to recall seeing a very similar scene._"
 >
 > > Pandoria carrying Zeke on his back.
-> > Young Amalthus taking his mom's hands and ran, looking back, trying to spot the pursuers.
+> > Young Amalthus taking his mom's hands and ran, frequently looking back, trying to spot the pursuers.
 >
 > "Hmm?"
 >
 > "_Perhaps...
 That **too** was one face of humanity..._"

 "Why did you look- sooooo sadddd back then?"
-He looked at him, already wholly frozen, starting to disintegrate into pieces, answered himself, "That was... _you_ too, wasn't it?"
+He looked at the chunk of ice, frozen up to his chin, his body starting to disintegrate, and he answered himself, "That was... _you_ too, wasn't it?"

-Through the ice on the surface of his body, Amalthus raised his only free arm, the ice started spreading from his elbow up to his fingertips; the ceiling of the building were shrouded by total darkness, he seemed unable to see where it reaches, but he thought, he might be looking, "_Father...
+One of his arm was still free.
+He raised it high, trying to reach for the top of the building.
+The ice grew along his limb towards his fingertip.
+The ceiling he saw was shrouded in total darkness; he could not see where it ends, but he thought the one looking at them, "_Father...
 Why did you not answer when I call..._"

-Before his eyes were frozen, he finally saw the light gleaming from the darkness above.
+Before the ice covered his eyes, he finally saw a gleaming light grew amidst the darkness, brighter and brighter, descending from the cold dark sky.
 "Ugh..."
-He felt an invisible hand brushed past his neck, "_Mother, I've... missed you..._"
+He felt an invisible hand brushed past his neck, and he remembered feeling it a long, long time ago.

+"_Mother, I've... missed you..._"

 No trace of Amalthus was left behind, except the motes that floated up the sky.
-Mythra looked at "_Jin..._", standing there all alone, looking up, as if he's all right.
-She closed her eyes, a ceremony of sending off.
-The rest watched the blue motes growing brighter and brighter, gaining enough energy to break free from its form, and floated up.
-His eyes closed, and he dropped to the ground in a knelt position.
+Mythra looked at "_Jin..._", whom was standing there all alone, looking up, feeling that someone was waiting for him; yes, she had been waiting for him for 500 years.
+For their journey to continue where it stopped here.
+Mythra closed her eyes, a ceremony of sending off.
+The rest watched his flesh turning into blue motes, gaining enough energy to escape his body, and break away from his form, floating up.
+He closed his eyes, dropped to the ground in a knelt position.
 Within a second, he was no longer.

 Gramps acknowledged, "What a splendid soul you were, Jin..."

 "Jin..."
-The motes sucked up along the building into oblivion.
-Perhaps up there was _his_ Elysium; perhaps, he could finally live with her, _their_ Elysium.
+The motes floated up to the cold dark sky above.
+Perhaps up there was _his_ Elysium waiting for him; perhaps, he could finally live with her, in _their_ Elysium.

 ---

-> Heavy downpour in a city.
-Most inhabitants were already inside their room, though some were oblivious of the rain, walked without an umbrellas and without rubbing the water off their face as if it didn't.
+> People rushed into their dwellings and closed their doors behind them.
+Some of them continued speaking, walking casually on the street, oblivious to the heavy downpour, didn't even bother carrying an umbrella nor wiping the annoying flow off their face.
 >
+> He could hear the baby crying and glass breaking behind the walls he leaned on.
+But it was none of his business -- his mind was on something else, and he couldn't get out of it.
+"Urgh, what a **stench**!
+They let **beggars** roam **free in this town?**" Malos complaint as he entered the rural alleyway.
+>
-> In one of the house, with baby crying and glass breaking in the background, Malos complaint, "Urgh, what a **stench**!
-They let **beggars** roam **free in this town?**" Slowly, he took steps in the rural alleyway.
-He didn't first notice who the beggar was, but when he got closer, he sensed some wavelengths emitted, called out, "You... _You're a Blade, aren't you?_ **Where is your Driver?
+> He didn't notice who the beggar was, but as he got closer, he felt some wavelengths emitting from him, he called out to the beggar, "You... _You're a Blade, aren't you?_ **Where is your Driver?
 Dead drunk in a ditch?** (And without a pause, changed his mind) No, _somehow I don't think that's it._"
 >
-> His eyes squinted as the silence fell.
-He raised his head and looked at the figure's leg through the hood he's wearing; expecting something to come from him but no. The silence lasted for some 10 seconds before another voice rung, "The name's Malos.
+> Silence fell.
+His eyes squinted hard.
+The beggar don't know why he stopped speaking.
+Sounded familiar, this guy.
+He recalled hearing it not long ago; but unlike the rage he felt then, he now felt numbed.
+Yes, numbed.
+Nothing.
+He raised his head and looked at the figure's leg through the hood he's wearing.
+What had he got to do with him?
+>
+> The silence lasted for some 10 seconds before another voice rung, "The name's Malos.
 I'm the same as you..."
 >
-> He held out his hand softly towards him.
-He watched rainwater fell and gathered into a small stream, dripping through his pinky.
-For a long time there was no words exchanged; but a desperate person would trust any charming con artist that brings hope to one when all others were oblivious to his situation.
-He is his _light_; the light called hope.
-Slowly by slowly, he raised his hand, and patiently Malos waited.
+> Malos offered his hand to him.
+He watched as rainwater gathered and flowed off his pinky.
+No wards was exchanged for a long time.
+Yet it was the right time, the right moment, for a person so desperate, in need of someone, and that someone came out right in front of him, offered him consolation when all others took no notice of him.
+If she was a girl, she would have married this man right away.
+You see it in newspaper -- people getting married after an accident, or they found their loved ones by such accident.
+The charm of the con artist brought no end.
+For Jin, _he_ is his _light_ -- the light called hope, future.
+Malos waited patiently for him to held out his hand, slowly by slowly raising them, to meet with his.
 >
 > The rain just got heavier.